 - Have a password that doesn't expire.

-- Not require a password change on first log in.
+- Not require a password change on the first log on.

-- Configure your firewall to accept LDAPS connections from our IP ranges, and to route these through to your domain controller.
-Our IP ranges are displayed in the Connect Application page.
+- Configure your firewall to always accept LDAPS connections from our IP ranges, and to route these through to your domain controller.
+Our IP ranges are displayed on the Connect Application page.

 Determining the Distinguished Name

-- Click the Start button in the bottom right hand corner of the LDAP section.
-The Enter Your Directory Connection Details page is displayed.
+- Click the Start button in the bottom right-hand corner of the Task Steps for LDAP section.

 - Click the Synchronize button.
 A summary page is displayed with your directory synchronization details.